 Tanzania Fun Facts

 - The world's only tree-climbing lions live in the Manyara National Park.

 - The world's largest complete crater, the now-extinct Ngorongoro Crater is in Tanzania.

 - The earliest remains of humans was recovered in Olduvai Gorge in Tanzania.

 - Tanzania is the largest country on the East African Coast.
 It is three times the size of New Mexico.

 - The Maasai Tribe is an indigenous ethnic group of semi-nomadic people living in northern Tanzania and across the border to Kenya.
 Their distinctive customs and dress make the Maasai one of the most well-known African ethnic groups in the world.

 - The highest mountain in Africa, Mount Kilimanjaro is situated in Tanzania.
 At 19,341 feet, it is over three times as tall as Mount Washington in New Hampshire.
-It is also the highest free-standing mountain in the world.

 Best time to climb Mount Kilimanjaro

 The best months to climb Mount Kilimanjaro are December to February and September.
 These months offer the clearest and warmest conditions.
 (June to August can also be a good time to climb Kili.)